• Skip to primary navigation

 You can serve any pasta shape with pesto, but it's best to use a thin pasta that won't overwhelm the flavour of the sauce.
 Linguine, fettuccini and spaghetti are all great options.

 Aside from pasta, pesto tastes delicious served with roasted vegetables, potatoes or on pizza.
-You can even use it as a topping for soups, or as a marinade for tofu, tempeh or beans.
+You can even use it as a topping for veggie burgers or roasted tomato soup, or as a marinade for tofu, tempeh or beans.

 You do not need to cook pesto, as its flavours are best enjoyed raw.
 Instead, allow the residual heat from your freshly cooked pasta to gently warm it as you stir it in.